 Kanchi Kohli is a researcher working on environment, forest and biodiversity governance in India.
 Her work explores the links between law, industrialisation and environmental justice.
-Other than her independent work, Kanchi is Legal Research Director to the Centre for Policy Research-Namati Environmental Justice Programme.
+Other than her independent work, Kanchi is Senior Researcher at the Centre for Policy Research-Namati Environmental Justice Programme.
 She is also a member of Kalpavriksh Environmental Action Group.

 Kavitha is a social activist known for her work related to sustainable farm livelihoods and farmers’ rights.
 She has 25 years of experience working in the development sector and is Founder Convenor of Alliance for Sustainable & Holistic Agriculture (ASHA), a pan-India alliance of more than 400 organisations that have come together to secure India’s ‘Food, Farmers & Freedom’.
 Kavitha has also served on several Government of India’s Committees/Task Forces in an advisory role.